lukaszkorecki/oreo/README.md

 Why does this even exist?
 After working for nearly 10 years with Component, I run into two main issues:

-- system definitions end up being somewhat dynamic so it's hard to see the final shape of a system
+- system definitions end up being somewhat dynamic so it's hard to see the final shape of a system, typical scenario is conditionally enabling sets of components depending on run time configuration
-- a lot of configuration defined in a config map managed by Areo ends up being just initialization values for Components anyway so why not combine the two
+- a lot of configuration defined in a config map managed by Areo ends up being just initialization values for Components anyway so why not combine the two into one thing and remove some boilerplate
-- "Clojure is just functions and data" - this cleans up your configuration to be truly that

 ### So it's like [Integrant](https://github.com/weavejester/integrant)?

 Maybe.
-I have never used it, but it looks vaguely similar.
+I have never used it in anger, but it looks vaguely similar.
 The reason why Oreo exists is because:

 - Component already solved this problem, and because of its reliance on protocols and records, it can be integrated (heh) with the Java ecosystem in a more flexible way than Integrant.
 - Oreo doesn't reinvent what Aero does already - Integrant has its own notion of `ref`, etc.